 The Agricultural Communication concentration prepares students for positions with agricultural firms and businesses focusing on marketing, public relations, writing and journalism.
 Students also prepare to work in media production.

-The Agronomy concentration prepares students for agriculture professions in areas of soil science, crop science, agriculture biochemistry and basic research, as well as soil and water conservation.
+Prepares students for agricultural professions in the areas of soil science, crop science, soil and water conservation, agricultural biochemistry and basic research.

-The Animal Science concentration prepares students for career opportunities as herd managers, managers of livestock enterprises, field representatives of livestock enterprises, livestock buyers, or related meat industry positions.
+Prepares students for career opportunities as head managers, field representatives, managers of livestock enterprises, livestock buyers or related meat industry positions.